 Our tasting of Roccafiore wines took place in the winery’s very modern and industrial commercial building, where they host special events from art exhibitions to winemaker dinners to weddings.
 Laura also has a culinary background so her knowledge of food/wine pairings was a great compliment to the tasting experience.
 My favorite wine was the Rosso Roccafiore, a 100% Sangiovese, but the FiorFior, a 100% Grechetto, was a close second.
 I could easily drink these every night of the week.
 Prova d’autore, a blend of 40% Sagrantino, 30% Montepulciano, and 30% Sangiovese, was intense, but definitely requires the appropriate food pairing to appreciate it the most.
-The winery’s luxury resort, Roccafiore Residence and its famed FiorFior restaurant are located on a hill just a quick drive from the winery.
+The winery’s luxury resort, Roccafiore Residence, and its famed FiorFior restaurant are located on a hill just a quick drive from the winery.

 We started with the Torre di Giano and Torre di Giano VIP.
 The VIP was my favorite of the whites, with 70% Trebbiano and 30% Grechetto.
 But the Aurente (derived from the Latin word for gold) intrigued me to the point that I’m still wanting another taste of it a week later.
 It’s a deep and rich gold wine with 90% Chardonnay and 10% Grechetto.
 It was definitely one of the most interesting wines I’ve tasted and I think I’ll be ordering more because I’m so curious to have it again.

-Then, we moved on to the reds, the Rubesco, Rubesco Reserve (my favorite) and the Sagrantino (my husband’s favorite).
+Then, we moved on to the reds, the Rubesco, Rubesco Reserve (my favorite), and the Sagrantino (my husband’s favorite).
 We didn’t taste the San Giorgio (50% Cabernet Sauvignon, 40% Sangiovese and 10% Canaiolo) but according to Grazia, this wine is drinkable for up to 50 years.
 (Note to self: taste this on your next visit!)

-We then ventured to my new favorite town in Italy, and one I plan to revisit with more time, Torgiano.
-Grazia treated us to a lunch at Le Melograne, the restaurant at their 5-star spa resort, Le Tre Vaselle, where the chef personally gave us his menu recommendations.
-Our time was limited so we missed a visit to the Wine and Olive Oil Museums, but they will definitely be on our next itinerary, as will the resort’s spa where guests from all over the world come for vinotherapy treatments.
+We then ventured to my new favorite small, romantic town in Italy — and one I plan to revisit with more time — Torgiano.
+Here, Grazia treated us to lunch at Le Melograne, the restaurant at their five-star spa resort, Le Tre Vaselle, where the chef personally gave us his menu recommendations.
+Our time was limited so we missed a visit to the Wine and Olive Oil Museums, but they will definitely be on our next itinerary — as will the resort’s spa, where guests from all over the world come for vinotherapy treatments.